 Update 08/24/2020: We have retested the Dyson V11 Animal's high-pile carpet performance using the new dirt compartment volume measurements.
 While the scoring of this box hasn't changed, the small debris results have been updated.

 The Dyson V11 has great high-pile carpet performance.
 While it doesn't manage to get as much debris as it does on bare floors or low-pile carpet, it still manages to do an impressive job thanks to the agitation provided by the brush roll.
 Like with low-pile carpet, it catches larger debris like sand better than smaller debris like baking soda, but still excels with pet hair.
 Even though the performance decreases a bit as the dirt compartment fills up with large debris, it still does a decent job even when it's full.

 This vacuum has good maneuverability.
 While the vacuum does feel a bit heavy at times, it maneuvers around quite well thanks to its slim design.
 The head gets in the way around furniture, so you might have to crouch down low a fair bit to get underneath couches or tables properly.
-Although it's likely to get stuck on a lightweight tasseled rug like most vacuums, you shouldn't have any issues on a thicker rug or around cables.
+Unlike the Miele Triflex HX1, it doesn't have an automatic brushroll shutoff feature, so it's likely to get stuck on lightweight tasseled rugs.
+Thankfully, you shouldn't have any issues on a thicker rug or around cables.